Battalion (United States Army)

 A battalion is a military unit used by the United States Army since it was first formed.
 It has traditionally been commanded by a lieutenant colonel, assisted by a command sergeant major as the highest-ranking non-commissioned officer (NCO).
 With a dedicated headquarters unit and supporting military staff, the battalion is considered the smallest unit capable of independent operation due to its organic administrative and logistical capabilities.

 Battalions are typically composed of between four and seven companies, with between 300 and 1,200 soldiers total.
 In the past, several battalions would be grouped together to form a regiment, but from the middle of the 20th century on they have instead been grouped into brigades or brigade combat teams.
 In recent years, the US Army has made use of battalion-sized task forces customized around specific missions.

 An equivalent-sized unit of cavalry (including modern cavalry) is referred to as a squadron.

+History

+American Revolutionary War

+During the 18th century, the battalion developed as the basic unit of maneuver on the European battlefield for controlling multiple companies at once.
+In most armies, a regiment was divided into two or more battalions, but in the British Army the regiment and battalion were usually synonymous.
+This tradition was mostly continued in the nascent Continental Army.
+One exception was the 2nd Canadian Regiment, which organized itself in the French tradition of dividing into four battalions of five 50-man companies each.
+The 13th Pennsylvania Regiment as also initially organized into two battalions.

+One major change occurred with the publication of Regulations for the Order and Discipline of the Troops of the United States by Baron von Steuben.
+Combining European and American practices, von Steuben reorganized the regiment into two four-company battalions.
+Additionally, when not used as skirmishers, the regiment's permanent light infantry company was often detached to form provisional battalions.
+Such units could be combined further to form special strike forces.